Robert St Leger Fowler: Military service and cricket

 After completing his education at Eton, Fowler enrolled at the Royal Military College, Sandhurst.
 There, he won the Sword of Honour in 1911.
 Fowler graduated from there as a second lieutenant into the 17th Lancers in October 1911.
-Fowler made his debut in first-class cricket for the Marylebone Cricket Club (MCC) against Hampshire in 1913 at Lord's, with him playing a second match that season against Cambridge University at the same venue.
+Fowler made his debut in first-class cricket for the Marylebone Cricket Club (MCC) against Hampshire in 1913 at Lord's, and played a second match that season against Cambridge University at the same venue.

 He served in the First World War with the 17th Lancers, during the early stages of which he was promoted to lieutenant.
 He was awarded the Military Cross in June 1918, in recognition of conspicuous gallantry and devotion to duty when in command of a dismounted party defending Amiens during the German spring offensive.
 The citation for his MC reads as follows:

 For conspicuous gallantry and devotion to duty when in command of a dismounted party during six days' operations.
 He held on to his position when his left flank was exposed, and, though heavily outnumbered, he skilfully covered the withdrawal of the neighbouring troops.
 He showed great coolness and resource throughout.

-After the war, Fowler played first-class cricket for the British Army cricket team against the Royal Navy in 1919, with him making four further appearances for the Army in 1920.
+After the war, Fowler played first-class cricket for the British Army cricket team against the Royal Navy in 1919, and made four further appearances for the Army in 1920.
 In June 1920, he was promoted to captain.
-He continued to play first-class cricket for the Army and the Combined Services cricket team until 1924; two of his three appearances for the combined services came against touring teams Australians in 1921, and the touring South Africans in 1924.
-Fowler played for the Army in fifteen first-class matches, taking 49 wickets at an average of 17.85; he took two five wicket hauls, with best figures of 7 for 22.
+He continued to play first-class cricket for the Army and the Combined Services until 1924; two of his three appearances for the Combined Services came against touring teams: the Australians in 1921, and the South Africans in 1924.
+Fowler played for the Army in 15 first-class matches, taking 49 wickets at an average of 17.85; he took two five wicket hauls, with best figures of 7 for 22.
 With the bat, he scored 639 runs at an average of 35.33; he made four half centuries, with a top-score of 92 not out.

-In addition to his services cricket, Fowler also three first-class appearances for Hampshire in 1924, as well as playing for the Gentlemen in the Gentlemen v Players fixture of that season.
-Such was his growing reputation as a cricketer, Fowler was invited to tour New Zealand in 1922-23 with an MCC team led by Archie MacLaren, but the Army refused him leave.
+In addition to his services cricket, Fowler also made three first-class appearances for Hampshire in 1924, as well as playing for the Gentlemen in the Gentlemen v Players fixture of that season.
+Such was his growing reputation as a cricketer, Fowler was invited to tour New Zealand in 1922–23 with an MCC team led by Archie MacLaren, but the Army refused him leave.
 He was also appointed captain of a proposed MCC tour to the West Indies in 1924–25, but the tour was postponed until the following year.
 He toured North America with Incogniti in 1920, where he was recorded as having scored 142 against All Philadelphia.
 The Irish cricket historian Edward Liddle regards Fowler as the best Irish cricketer not to have represented Ireland.